Case Studies

 South Louisiana

-Termo is partnering with Penta Resources of Lafayette, Louisiana in the Bull Moose Prospect to test the reserve potential of the Marg Tex 2, Stuart A and Bol Mex 2 sands.
+Termo is partnered with Penta Resources of Lafayette, Louisiana in the Bull Moose Prospect to test the reserve potential of the Marg Tex 2, Stuart A and Bol Mex 2 sands.
 The well has a proposed TVD of 11,500’ and is located on the north flank of the Section 28 Field.
 In adjacent fault blocks are the Amoco St. Martin Land #9 and Stanolind St. Martin Land #5 wells.
 The Amoco #9 has produced 1.19

 Reserves Summary: